voiio/voiio.github.io/product_development.md

 A bug ticket should have an average resolution rate of less than a week and no more than two weeks.

-Bugs may be closed or converted into a technical dept ticket, if there is no longer a high urgency and no impact on the stability of the platform.
+Bugs may be closed or converted into a technical debt ticket, if there is no longer a high urgency and no impact on the stability of the platform.
 Updates on bug tickets, especially closure without resolution, need to be communicated with product proactively.

 ### Tech debt